rxwen/homeassistant-terncy-component/README.md

 ## Note

 - When running ha in docker, the docker should be in [host network mode](https://docs.docker.com/network/host/), by appending `--netwrok host` argument to docker start command.
+- You can download the Android version app from [this link](https://pan.baidu.com/s/1jC0TJkLjjSbLpb-16RpQQQ?pwd=epbr), which has improved local access support.